ufs-community/land-DA_workflow/doc/source/Reference/FAQ.rst

    200001030000    runfcst           -        DEAD         256      1     2186.0

 This means that the dead task has not completed successfully, so the workflow has stopped.
-Once the issue has been identified and fixed (by referencing the log files in ``$EXPTDIR/log``), users can re-run the failed task using the ``rocotorewind`` command:
+Once the issue has been identified and fixed (by referencing the log files), users can re-run the failed task using the ``rocotorewind`` command:

 ..
 COMMENT: Where are the log files actually?